How To Install Xpenology? Quick steps!

 INSTALLING ESXi – SYNOLOGY DSM ON NON SYNOLOGY HARDWARE – INTERACTIVE GUIDE

-Hey guys FMA965 here.
 Here’s the first ESXi tutorial.
-First thing you do is use Universal USB Installer.
-Two, select the ISO and write it to the drive, not going to detail with this as it’s super simple, just like saying.
-Links and description for all files required.
+First thing you do is find a Universal USB Installer – we prefer the SanDisk Cruizer Fit (check for price) because it’s nice and slim.
+Two, select the ISO and write it to the drive, not going to detail with this as it is super simple.

 Okay, once that’s done, we switch over to our server.
 Plug USB Panel, boot it up.
 Make sure your BIOS is set to your USB drive and the ESXi set up will begin.
 Select the first, obviously, you don’t want to boot from the local disk.
 And this is highly sped up, it usually takes about 5 minutes to boot.
 It’s going to probably take about 30 for you.
 Just be patient and it will load eventually.